ModiaSim/ModiaResult.jl/docs/src/index.md

 - [WGLMakie](https://github.com/JuliaPlots/WGLMakie.jl) (interactive plots in a browser window),
 - [CairoMakie](https://github.com/JuliaPlots/CairoMakie.jl) (static plots on file with publication quality).

-Furthermore, there are two dummy modules included in ModiaResult, that are useful when performing tests with runtests.jl, in order that no plot package needs to be loaded during the tests:
+Furthermore, there are two dummy implementations included in ModiaResult, that are useful when performing tests with runtests.jl, in order that no plot package needs to be loaded during the tests:

 - NoPlot (= all plot calls are ignored and info messages are instead printed), or